radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn about the common use cases for the Identity Data Platform including how it addresses the widespread problems of a fragmented identity data infrastructure.

   > [Installation](/installation-guide/01-prerequisites)
-  > Learn how to install the RadiantOne Platform using the web-based GUI process and in silent-mode from command line.
+  > Learn how to install using the web-based GUI process and in silent-mode from command line.

   > [Hardware Sizing](/hardware-sizing-guide/01-introduction)
-  > Understand hardware sizing aspects for capacity planning to help ensure that the RadiantOne server hardware is adequate for handling peak loads.
+  > Understand hardware sizing aspects for capacity planning to help ensure that the server hardware is adequate for handling peak loads.

   > [Accessibility](/wca-compliance-guide/01-overview)
-  > Understand how RadiantOne reaches level AA compliance for W3C standards for accessibility.
+  > Understand how Radiant Logic Identity Data Platform reaches level AA compliance for W3C standards for accessibility.

   > [LDIF Utility](/ldif-utility-guide/01-overview)
   > Learn how to use the LDIF utility for a variety of functions like compiling statistics about the entries in your virtual view, and determining if a persistent cache is out of sync from backends.